Tilman Fertitta: Texans

 During the process of building the Houston Texans as an NFL team, Fertitta was one of the original investors in creating the franchise.
 He was a partner of Texans owner Bob McNair until 2008 when he had to sell his interest in the franchise because he owns the Golden Nugget casino chain (a Landry's subsidiary) and NFL rules state any staff member of a team cannot be associated with gambling.
 Both Fertitta and McNair were disappointed, as Fertitta was part of the franchise since its establishment.

 Astros

-In 2003, Fertitta bought the naming rights to the Crawford Boxes seating section of Minute Maid Park, calling it "Landry's Crawford Boxes".
+In 2003, Fertitta bought the naming rights to the Crawford Boxes seating section of Daikin Park, calling it "Landry's Crawford Boxes".
 The term has become a commercial moniker during radio and television broadcasts.
 A Landry's sign is placed above the section, along with many of the company's subsidiaries.
 Traditionally, when a fan catches a home run, they are awarded a gift certificate to one of Landry's restaurants.
 Landry's promoters often visit the section and give away items such as T-shirts.